UNSDSN-Youth/sdg-zone/content/action/local-orgs-in-my-city.md

 To connect with them, feel free to visit their websites and social media pages, or drop them an email.

-A full list of member organisations, the SDGs they are working on, and their contact details can be found [on our website.](http://sdsnyouth.org/member-organizations/)
+A full list of member organisations, the SDGs they are working on, and their contact details can be found on our website.

+{{< button link="http://sdsnyouth.org/member-organizations/" text="Find Organizations" >}}